 Accounting for unattributed conversions

-If you use Floodlight iframe or image tags instead of the global site tag or Google Tag Manager, Search Ads 360 is not able to observe conversions when the website cookies that store information about your ad clicks aren't available due to factors including browser settings.
-In these cases, Floodlight uses scaling to account for the conversion data that can't be directly measured.
-That is, Floodlight uses machine learning and historical data to model the number of conversions and amount of conversion revenue that cannot be measured.
-Floodlight can then add the resulting estimate to its conversion metrics to provide a more complete picture of how your advertising drives conversions.
+Search Ads 360 may be unable to directly measure Floodlight conversions and imported Google Analytics goals and transactions when website cookies that store information about your ad clicks aren't available.
+This may be due to factors such as browser settings or application settings, even if you use one of Google's sitewide tagging solutions.
+In these cases, Search Ads 360 uses machine learning and historical data to model the number of conversions and amount of conversion revenue that cannot be directly measured.
+Reports and bid strategies in Search Ads 360 use the resulting estimate to scale conversion metrics and provide a more complete picture of how your advertising drives conversions.

 DDA models include these scaled conversions both when generating a model and when applying the model to a Floodlight column.